Classroom-ready resources to support Minnesota's teachers and students. Browse lessons and activities featuring primary sources, for all grade levels.

 Students learn about school gardens in the past and present.

-NEW!
 Where People Live

 Students ask questions about places people live, now and in the past.

 Students use objects in their home to examine the difference between primary and secondary sources.

 Historic photos inspire students to create a comic of what happened before and after the photo was taken.